What’s New in Kloudfuse

 -

-We addedan interpolation function,
+We added an interpolation function,

-, to handle missing data in Metrics Time Series.See also Alerts: No Data Handling.
+default_zero, to handle missing data in Metrics Time Series.See also Alerts: No Data Handling.

 APM